 The Sol Price Center for Social Innovation was established with the recent gift to name the USC Sol Price School of Public Policy.
 This new center aims to advance ideas, strategies, and practices that enhance the quality of life for people in urban communities.
 The center will provide opportunities for direct student engagement across all of the Price School’s primary disciplines.

-Josephine Le Program Administrator, BS in Public Policy, BS in Urban Planning and Development RGL 102C 213-740-2172 [email protected]
+Josephine Le Program Administrator, BS in Public Policy, BS in Urban Studies and Planning RGL 102C 213-740-2172 [email protected]